 Trickbot initially began as a banking trojan in 2016 but has since developed into a dropper of other malware.
 Its modular structure has added various functionalities over the years and now provides threat actors with capabilities such as credential harvesting, detection evasion, and lateral movement.
 In recent campaigns, Trickbot or BazaLoader/KEGTAP was leveraged by threat actors to gain initial access into an environment.
 Threat actors were then able to harvest credentials or exploit vulnerabilities and move laterally throughout the environment.
 After obtaining privileged credentials and compromising domain controllers, threat actors distributed Ryuk or other ransomware payloads using Group Policy or PsExec.

-Because these actors often attempt to exploit known security vulnerabilities and brute-force RDP, we strongly recommend organizations patch for recent vulnerabilities such as CVE-2020-1472 (ZeroLogon) and to disable Remote Desktop Services for systems that do not require it.
+Because these actors often attempt to exploit known security vulnerabilities and brute-force RDP, we strongly recommend organizations patch for recent vulnerabilities such as CVE-2020-1472 (ZeroLogon) and disable Remote Desktop Services for systems that do not require it.
 TCP Port 3389 (RDP) should also be blocked on the firewall, if possible.
 Organizations should also continue to employ security best practices, such as but not limited to:

 - Enabling multi-factor authentication